 - Establishing corrective measures to enable the intern to accomplish his or her goals

-You are expected to evaluate your intern's performance at the end of the semester on the basis of the aims outlined in the Internship Work Contract.
-All internships are graded on a Pass/Unsatisfactory basis, and Student Evaluations are intended to provide qualitative feedback on the intern's
+The internship evaluation you complete for the student at the end of the semester will determine the student’s grade.
+All internships are graded on a Pass/Unsatisfactory basis.
+Student evaluations are intended to provide qualitative feedback on the student's

 - General level of preparedness

 - Ability to achieve goals set out in the learning objectives

 - Contribution to the work environment

 - Areas that need development and specific suggestions for improvement

 You will be contacted by The New School by email to complete the evaluation via Successlink.
 Evaluations will be available to the student once complete.
 Failure to complete the evaluation could result in the student's not receiving credit for the internship.

 - Please log into Successlink (you will need to register for a Successlink account if you don't already have one).